i-am-marwa-ayman/codecrafters-http-server-go/README.md

 The server automatically detects if a client supports gzip compression by checking the Accept-Encoding header.
 If supported, responses are compressed to reduce bandwidth usage and improve performance.

+## Connection Management

+The server supports HTTP persistent connections (keep-alive) by default, which allows multiple requests to be sent over a single TCP connection.
+This reduces latency and improves performance by eliminating the need to establish a new connection for each request.

+- Connections remain open for subsequent requests by default
+- Clients can request connection closure by sending the "Connection: close" header
+- The server properly handles connection state for each client

 ## How It Works

 1. The server listens on port 4221
 2. When a connection is received, it's handled in a separate goroutine
 3. The request is parsed and routed to the appropriate handler
 4. The response is generated and sent back to the client
+5. The connection remains open for additional requests unless explicitly closed

 ## Example Usage